 What is Title 42, and why is this public health policy being used to deny asylum seekers entry to the US?

-In March 2020, despite the objections of medical experts at the Centers for Disease Control and Prevention (CDC), the Trump Administration implemented an order restricting immigration at the border based on an unlawful invocation of the Public Health Service Act, located in Title 42 of the US Code.
-The public health order authorizes the removal of asylum seekers at our borders because of the purported ability of refugees to “introduce” COVID into the country.
-As a result, people fleeing for their lives are being denied entry to the US, without any due process, even if they show no signs of having COVID-19.
-Using this provision, the US has conducted more than 980,000 expulsions of asylum seekers at the US southern border under both the Trump and Biden administrations.
+In March 2020, despite the objections of medical experts at the Centers for Disease Control and Prevention (CDC), the Trump administration implemented an order restricting people from seeking asylum at the border based on an unlawful invocation of the Public Health Service Act, located in Title 42 of the US Code.
+Although the public health order is based on the purported ability of refugees to “introduce” COVID into the country, Trump’s advisors had sought to abuse this public health authority to carry out its anti-refugee agenda long before the outbreak of the COVID-19 pandemic.
+As a result, people fleeing for their lives are being denied entry to the US, without any due process or screening for refugee protection, even if they show no signs of having COVID-19.
+President Biden has continued to implement this harmful and illegal policy despite promising to reverse the xenophobic policies of his predecessor.
+As a result, the US has conducted more than 980,000 expulsions of asylum seekers at the US southern border under both the Trump and Biden administrations.

 Why is using Title 42 to expel refugees illegal?

-The CDC order violates the US Immigration and Nationality Act as well as one of the fundamental principles of international law: non-refoulement.
-Under Article 33 of the 1951 Refugee Convention—which marked its 70 anniversary in July 2021—non-refoulement prohibits states from returning people to countries where they have reason to fear persecution based on race, religion, nationality, membership of a particular social group or political opinion.
-Put simply, preventing asylum seekers from filing their claims is a violation of their human rights.
+The CDC order violates both US law – specifically the US Immigration and Nationality Act – as well as one of the fundamental principles of international law: non-refoulement.
+Under Article 33 of the 1951 Refugee Convention, non-refoulement prohibits states from returning people to countries where they have reason to fear persecution based on race, religion, nationality, membership of a particular social group or political opinion.
+And the Universal Declaration of Human Rights, the foundational document of human rights law, states clearly that people have a right to seek asylum.
+The UN Refugee Agency has taken the rare step of publicly criticizing the US, most recently following the treatment of Haitians, for its expulsions under Title 42.
+Put simply, seeking asylum is a legal means of entering the country, and preventing asylum seekers from filing their claims is a violation of their human rights.

 Do physicians and public health officials believe that the mass expulsion of asylum seekers helps prevent the spread of COVID-19?